eclipse/steady/docs/public/content/user/tutorials/java_maven_advanced.md

 ### test

-1. `mvn -Dvulas test vulas:upload`
+1. `mvn -Dvulas vulas:prepare-vulas-agent test vulas:upload`

 2. Connect to the apps Web frontend, then select your workspace and application.